christiandudel/dtms/README.md

-Note that at this stage, the states captured by the variable specified with `statevar` do not necessarily need to match the states in the ‘dtms’ object.
-In particular, this means that if there are any states in the input data which are not in the ‘dtms’ object, there will be no warning or similar at this stage.
-However, the function `dtms_clean()` described below will remove states not included in the ‘dtms’ object by default.
+Note that at this stage, the states captured by the variable specified with `statevar` do not necessarily need to match the states in the `dtms` object.
+In particular, this means that if there are any states in the input data which are not in the `dtms` object, there will be no warning or similar at this stage.
+However, the function `dtms_clean()` described below will remove states not included in the `dtms` object by default.

 The original data and the reshaped data can be compared like this: